Tips From The Trade: Which Direction Should You Install Your Ceramic Floor Tile?

 Tile installation patterns are a great way to accentuate your tile choice and add a custom look to your home.
 Even the most unassuming white tile can get a boost from an interesting pattern.
 There are many designs to choose from, but these are the most popular:

-Tile flooring can be especially successful when installed in a straight lay design because the long, straight lines help to draw the eye outward to a beautiful view or other focal point.
-Straight lay is the easiest pattern to install, but still requires some planning to make sure your room is square and your floor is level.
+Tile flooring can be especially successful when installed in a straight-lay design because the long, straight lines help to draw the eye outward to a beautiful view or other focal points.
+Straight lay is the easiest pattern to install, but it still requires some planning to make sure your room is square and your floor is level.

 Checkerboard: The checkerboard pattern uses two different colored tiles in an alternating straight or diagonal pattern to create a bold, dramatic statement.
 Often seen with classic black and white marble tiles, this pattern can also be used with colored tiles for a unique and daring design.